-The post-holder is expected to execute their role in line with our four organisational values.
+The post-holder is expected to execute their role in line with our five organisational values.
+These are currently being translated into behavioural indicators that will form part of our new performance management process.

 The following examples illustrate how we are using our values to inform how we act: